 I used to buy expensive booze.
 I had a collection of fine wines and expensive whiskies.
 I had top-shelf Cognacs and the best small-batch Bourbons.
 And I wouldn’t have thought twice about opening a $40 bottle of wine for no reason other than I wanted a glass of wine.

 But I couldn’t take it all with me, so I slowly worked through my collection before I moved.
 And I gave the rest to my aunt and my neighbours.
 (And took a couple of bottles to my folks’ house too, I think.)

-And now I find myself in a different booze situation all together.
+And now I find myself in a different booze situation altogether.

 In fact, all but one bottle of wine are screw tops!
 I know that nice wines are using screw tops these days, but the majority of Washington State wines (which are top-class, premium wines that beat out any Old World wine you can imagine!) have corks.

 But, thankfully, I’ve got some nice stuff that I’ve gotten for Christmas gifts.
 (Must send that thank you note to Canada soon!)
 And thanks to friends and family, I even have three (well, two and a bit) bottles of nice Scotch, too.

 It’s not that I’m a raging alcoholic or anything, it’s just that I’ve realised recently that my snobbery when it comes to drinking has gone to the wayside in favour of my frugal (and poor) ways.